 One of our client’s case study is the best example of using exit intent to improve customer engagement.
 Ethos watch boutique used Wigzo’s exit intent technology to gain back the lost attention of their visitors.
 Wigzo predicted the visitors’ on-site movements and intent to exit, right from the time of the visit.
 The exit intent campaign largely worked because Wigzo uses a runs 1:1 personalized campaign powered by machine learning.
 You can check out the entire case study here.

 For your exit intent campaign to work just like it did for Ethos, you need to design it right.
 Your messaging should be strong and relevant.
 Phrases like “Just before you leave”, “Don’t leave without checking this out”, should be followed with an offer that the potential customer is interested in.

 Segmentation can further help you fine-tune your exit intent campaign based on target audience group/groups.
 Create unique user segments and build campaigns that cater to their interests or likes of these groups.
 For example, you could segment users who have added products to their wishlist as a user set and run an exit intent campaign offering a 15% discount on their wishlist.

 URL targeting is another technique to strengthen your exit intent.
-It is a much refined way of running exit intent campaigns than designing a generic campaign for the entire website.
+It is a much-refined way of running exit intent campaigns than designing a generic campaign for the entire website.
 Identify key pages on your website and build your campaign for visitors browsing those pages.
-For example, for a visitor who is reading your blog and just about to leave, offer or invite to subscribe.
+For example, for a visitor who is reading your blog and just about to leave, offer or invitation to subscribe.
 Similarly, for someone who is checking out ‘watches’ on your website, customize the exit intent to say ‘ Before you leave, check out this awesome discount on branded watched’.